 Located by Stephen’s Green (one of my favourite areas to stay in Dublin), the Fitzwilliam Hotel is a popular luxury Dublin hotel.
 Rooms are spacious with colourful, contemporary décor.
 The bathrooms are quite large as well, with baths and power showers, luxurious robes and slippers for guest use, and are stocked with Murdock toiletries.
 The hotel restaurant, Glover’s Alley, offers French-style cuisine served overlooking St. Stephen’s Green and guests are welcome to have a pint, cocktail, or afternoon tea at the bar, the Inn on the Green.

-The Conrad is a sleek, modern luxury Dublin hotel located in the heart of Dublin City.
+Conrad Hotel is a sleek, modern luxury Dublin hotel located in the heart of Dublin City.
 Rooms are bright and spacious, especially for European standards, with wooden floors, oak panels, and Irish artwork on the walls.
 The on-site restaurant, The Coburg Restaurant, is open all day and is known for their fresh seafood dishes.
 Additionally, there is an onsite bar, Lemeul’s lounge, which serves up delicious cocktails as well as an afternoon tea service.
 More interested in craft beer?
 Then head to Alfie Byrne’s by Galway Bay Brewery which also has an outdoor terrace, perfect for summer days.

 Clontarf Castle Hotel